Trademark Registration (Canada/US)

 - Pursuing and responding to trademark “non-use” cancellation and expungement proceedings

 - Pursuing and responding to trademark opposition proceedings

 - Pursuing and defending trademark infringement actions and applications

 We have considerable expertise and experience in helping clients pursue trademark registrations before both the Canadian Intellectual Property Office (CIPO) and the United States Patent and Trademark Office (USPTO).
-We also have experience filing trademark applications through the World Intellectual Property Office (WIPO) under the Madrid Protocol which permits Canadian and U.S. based businesses file trademark applications throughout the world.
+We also have experience filing trademark applications through the World Intellectual Property Office (WIPO) under the Madrid Protocol, which permits Canadian and U.S. based businesses to file trademark applications worldwide.

 A Canadian-based business wanting to pursue trademark registrations in the United States must have a U.S. licensed trademark attorney represent them before the United States Patent and Trademark Office (USPTO).
 We are licensed to practice U.S. trademark law and are able to assist clients from right here in Toronto with U.S. trademark registrations, trademark oppositions and trademark cancellation proceedings before the USPTO.